HonzaMat/PyOpenocdClient/README.md

 **PyOpenocdClient** is a Python library for controlling [OpenOCD](https://openocd.org) software tool.

-It allows to send TCL commands from Python programs to OpenOCD &#151; for instance commands like halt execution of the program, view data in memory, place breakpoints, single-step, ...
+It allows to send TCL commands from Python programs to OpenOCD &mdash; for instance commands like halt execution of the program, view data in memory, place breakpoints, single-step, ...

 Main features of PyOpenocdClient: